 Why is finding heart disease early so important?

 There’s no reason to wait.
 Getting regular health screenings may save your life.
-Women’s Wellness Connection and WISEWOMAN provide free health screenings to eligible women and can help you on the path to treatment.
+Women’s Wellness Connection and WISEWOMAN provide free health screenings to those who qualify and can help you on the path to treatment.